Dr. Allyson Hadwin

 Prior to joining the TIE lab in 2015, Sarah worked as a teacher and school counsellor in private and public schools in both rural and urban settings in Canada, the US, and England.
 These rich experiences contributed to her research interests in self-regulated learning, mental health, learning analytics, and measurement and evaluation.
-Her doctoral research examines how students leverage self-regulated learning to optimize their mental health during academic challenges.
+As a PhD Candidate, her SSHRC-funded doctoral research examines the interplay of SRL, mental health, and student success at university.

 Annie Wu (MA Candidate)

-Annie is a first year MA candidate in Education Psychology.
-She obtained her BA Honors in Psychology with a minor in Philosophy at University of Victoria.
+Annie is a third year MA candidate in Education Psychology.
+She obtained her BA Honours in Psychology with a minor in Philosophy at University of Victoria.
 Also, she received a diploma in Intercultural Education at UVic at the same time.
 Prior to joining the TIE lab, Annie worked as an Activity Coordinator at a residential care centre to plan and design all kinds of activities for seniors.
-Her research interests lie in the area of social and emotional self-regulations, with a special focus on how cultures may have impacts on them.
+Her research interests lie in the area of social and emotional self-regulation, with a special focus on how cultures may impact them.